Welcome to Mirth and Motivation!

 Welcome to Mirth and Motivation!
 This is a Lifestyle/Motivational blog offering an eclectic mix of mirthful and motivational pieces: Life Tips / Advice, Affirmations/Wellness, Women’s Lives, Food, Travel, Interviews, Inspirational posts, Reviews, Peace, AND Social Media ruminations on people, places, and events that shape our lives.
 I invite you to stay awhile, read some posts, and share your thoughts with this growing online blog community.

 One of the fundamental rules of blogging is to make connections with others by adding value through our message/content, comments, and social interactions.
 I hope you’ll share your comments and expertise with me.
-If you’d like to write a Guest post, offer a sponsorship or PR opportunity, send me a message via the contact form below or email me at: contact at positivekismet.com with your inquiry.
-Thank you!
+If you’d like to write a Guest post, offer a sponsorship or PR opportunity, send me a message with your inquiry by email at: contact(@)mirthandmotivation(.)com or contact(@)positivekismet(.)com Thank you!